Skip to main content

 Resources

-Beginning January 2, 2024, the National Institutes of Health will require that foreign subrecipients of NIH awards provide the primary recipient access to copies of all lab notebooks, data and documentation that supports the research outcomes described in the progress report.
+The National Institutes of Health requires that foreign subrecipients of NIH awards provide the primary recipient access to copies of all lab notebooks, data and documentation that supports the research outcomes described in the progress report.

 This was outlined in NOT-OD-23-182 NIH Final Updated Policy Guidance for Subaward/Consortium Written Agreements.
 Access, which can be electronic, must be provided at least once per year, in alignment with the timing requirements for Research Performance Progress Reports (RPPR).